google/googletest/googletest/docs/advanced.md

 least one non-fatal failure, and `HasFailure()` returns `true` if the current test has at least one failure of either kind.

-**Availability**: Linux, Windows, Mac.

 ## Logging Additional Information

 In your test code, you can call `RecordProperty("key", value)` to log additional information, where `value` can be either a string or an `int`.
-The *last* value recorded for a key will be emitted to the [XML output](#generating-an-xml-report) if you specify one.
+The *last* value recorded for a key will be emitted to the
+[XML output](#generating-an-xml-report) if you specify one.
 For example, the test

 ```c++
 TEST_F(WidgetUsageTest, MinAndMaxWidgets) {